BrightstarDB/BrightstarDB/doc/src/Getting_Started.rst

 BrightstarDB provides several layers of API that are aimed at specific development activities or scenarios.
-There are three main API levels, Entity Framework, Data Objects and RDF.
+There are three main API levels: Entity Framework, Data Objects, and RDF.

 **BrightstarDB Entity Framework & LINQ**

-The BrightstarDB Entity Framework is a powerful and simple to use technology to quickly build a typed .NET domain model that can persist object state into a BrightstarDB instance.To use this you create a set of .NET interfaces that define the data model.
+The BrightstarDB Entity Framework is a powerful and simple to use technology to quickly build a typed .NET domain model that can persist object state into a BrightstarDB instance.
+To use this you create a set of .NET interfaces that define the data model.
 The BrightstarDB tooling takes these definitions and creates concrete implementing classes.
 These classes can then be used in an application.
 The flexibility of the underlying storage makes evolving the